-Costochondritis and Exercise
+Managing My Costochondritis With Exercise

-However, studies have shown that many chronic pain and inflammatory conditions, such as back pain, sciatica and even costochondritis improve with exercise, especially when the exercises and stretches are chosen to relieve tension in and around the painful areas.
+However, studies have shown that many chronic pain and inflammatory conditions, such as back pain, sciatica, and even costochondritis improve with exercise, especially when the exercises and stretches are chosen to relieve tension in and around the painful areas.

 - Exercise causes the release of pain-relieving and relaxing endorphins.